-The course is intended for Ph.D. students in business whose dissertation project includes to purposefully design and evaluate an artefact - such as taxonomies/classifications, procedures/processes, metrics, information models, guidelines/principles, references architectures, etc.
+The course is intended for Ph.D. students in business whose dissertation project includes to purposefully design and evaluate an artefact - such as a conceptual model, a taxonomy/classification, a procedure/process, metrics, an information model, guidelines/principles, a reference architectures, etc.